evanszymkowicz/jsx-site/README.md

 -Keys match up with JS object inside a div.
 Ex: {this.state.someID}<br>
 -Load actions for the arrows (called down from Hyperapp) and use JS logic so that they work properly.<br>
 -This needs to be debugged before it is ready.

+## May 31

+Almost done.
+Few more things to clean up.